tanner-g/iKnowdeDiscovery/README.md

 ## Background

-**iKnowdeDiscovery** is an open source tool that enhances inode history tracking.
-We strive to make inode information more meaningful and comprehensible to forensic investigators.
-We aim to do this by making it easier to track, parse, and visualize data attached to an inode.
+**iKnowdeDiscovery** is an open source tool that simplifies inode forensic analysis.
+We strive to make inode information more meaningful and comprehensible to the forensic community by making it easier to track, parse, and visualize data attached to an inode.

 ##
 ### Running the Tool